 Second, depending on the amount of property involved, probate can take months, even if all of the next of kin/beneficiaries agree on everything.

 Third, probate is a public record.
 If you are leaving your daughter $350,000 do you want a public record of that?

-Money Saving Tip: Many attorneys, including ourselves, write wills for $100, which is poor pay considering the time involved and overhead expenses or running a law office.
-This "loss leader" is done in the expectation that a certain number of these wills will come back to us for probate.
+Money Saving Tip: Many attorneys write wills for $100, which is poor pay considering the time involved and overhead expenses of running a law office.
+This "loss leader" is done in the expectation that a certain number of these wills will come back to the lawyer who wrote the Will, especially if the attorney tries to keep the original for "safe-keeping."
 Of course, we feel ethically bound to point out to potential clients that a trust or other arrangement to avoid probate will benefit their heirs.
-Typically, two classes of will clients say they don't want to pay the extra cost of a trust and deal with some of the extra complications of a trust.
+Typically, two classes of Will clients say they don't want to pay the extra cost of a trust and deal with some of the extra complications of a trust.
 The first group really have hardly any assets so the trust doesn't seem to make economic sense.
 The second group are people without any real close relatives who will their property to several different beneficiaries and take the position that as the beneficiaries are already getting a windfall, it's not their job to go to extra effort to avoid probate costs.
-Since we do a trust package for $675 we urge clients with any significant assets to avoid to plan probate.
+Since we do a trust package for $950 we urge clients with any significant assets to avoid to plan probate.

 Although three members of this firm are licensed in California as well as Nevada, we currently restrict our trust practice to Nevada residents.
 However, we can refer you to a high quality, low cost California trust attorney if you like.

 Contested Probates or Will Contests and Contingency Fees: